Culture & Sights in Lapinlahti - Museums, Art & National Landscapes

 • Neljä pientä tyttöä seisoo majarakennelmassa ja hymyilee.

-Architecture and Environmental Culture School LASTU is a centre for art and construction-related activities.
-Our target groups include children, young people and adults – from building professionals to home renovators and self-builders.
-More information on our website.
-For more information in English, please select your language at the top of the site.
+The Lastu School of Architecture and Environmental Culture is a centre for activities related to the arts and construction.
+Our target groups include children and young people as well as adults, from building professionals to home renovators and self-builders.
+More information on Lastu and its offering is available on our website that also features English-language content – please select your language at the top right corner of the main page.

 Discover more

-Follow in the footsteps of artists along the cultural and nature trail of North Savo’s national landscape.
+Head for the Väisälänmäki hill and trace the footsteps of artists along the cultural and nature trail through one of the national landscapes of Finland.
 The scenery of Väisälänmäki has been captured in the works of many famous Finnish artists, including Pekka Halonen, Antti Halonen and Eero Järnefelt.
-The most well-known painting of Väisälänmäki is Järnefelt’s Under the Yoke (Burning the Brushwood).
+The most acclaimed painting representing Väisälänmäki is Järnefelt’s Under the Yoke (Burning the Brushwood).

 Discover more